ZijianBian/HCD-WF-M3/docs/source/user/gui.rst

-HCD GUI
+Hcd gui
 =======

 .. note::
    These instructions show how to execute the Python H&CD workflow from the GUI, where the input scenario, the physics actors, and a time loop can be defined.
 When running the H&CD workflow from a transport solver, the GUI is replaced by the transport code itself.

 Open and Configure the H&CD Workflow